eavestn/cloud-migration-guidebook/README.md

 There are inescapable truths about Software.
 The worst?
 [Every system will fail to meet needs and will become progressively worse over time](https://medium.com/@eavestn/the-common-life-of-source-code-4c6aba1250fb).
 Why?
 People believe they can out perform the very physics of software.

-Never trust the arrogance that assumes manufacturing - at scale - the little silver trash can in my bathroom is harder than manufacturing software.
+Never trust the arrogance that assumes manufacturing  the little silver trash can in my bathroom at scale is harder than manufacturing software.
 People _pretend_ software is different.
 Why?
 Software is maleable, quickly modifiable.
 The perception is that software - as we way in climbing - has a lower commitment grade than manufacturing a trash can.

 [_Enter stage right the problem of the Customer._]